-Common themes within the positive feedback were treatment choices were always clearly explained, all staff were extremely helpful and friendly, and patients would highly recommend this practice.
+Common themes within the positive feedback were treatment was always clearly explained at a level that children understood, all staff were extremely professional and attentive, and patients were very happy with the care and treatment received at this practice.

 The practice currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
 Patients new to the practice were asked if they could manage the stairs, where this was not possible appointments were scheduled in the ground floor treatment room.